nextgis/docs_howto/source/tutorial_track.rst

 After registration your account page would appear.
 Select the **Web GIS** menu on the left, come up with a name (ngw-quickstart.nextgis.com in this example) and select the nearest Data center location (DE Falkenstein in this example).
 Then click **Create Web GIS**.

 .. figure:: _static/tutorial_create_wg_en.png
-   :name:
+   :name: tutorial_create_wg_pic
    :align: center
    :width: 20cm

 When the creation process is complete, the contents of the page will change.
 Direct link to your new Web GIS will appear.

 .. figure:: _static/tutorial_my_wg_en.png
-   :name:
+   :name: tutorial_my_wg_pic
    :align: center
    :width: 20cm

 .. _install:

-Step 2 Install and set up NextGIS Tracker on your Android device
+Step 2/4 Install and set up NextGIS Tracker on your Android device
 ------------------------------------------------------------------

 Install NextGIS Tracker application on your Android device.
 It could be found in Google Play.